talhof8/mellow-blog/_posts/2022-09-13-how-to-connect-woocommerce-to-google-sheets.md

 hidden: false
 ---

+**This is an easy-to-setup, channel-agnostic alternative to tools like WP All Import, Zapier, Coupler, and Automate.io.**

 This guide will show you how to connect your WooCommerce store to Google sheets using Mellow.
 Mellow is a Google Sheets add-on, which means that you don't need to install any plugin on your WooCommerce store!

-It connects to your spreadsheet on one end, and to all of your sales channels on the other end - and keeps them in sync.
+It connects to your spreadsheet on one end, and to all of your sales channels on the other end - and keeps everything in sync.
 Every inventory update is automatically being propagated to all other sales channels.

-**This is an easy-to-setup, channel-agnostic alternative to tools like WP All Import, Zapier, Coupler, and Automate.io.**

 #### What you need
 1. Google Sheets